RamMarthi9/RamMarthi9/README.md

 -👋 Hi, this is ***Ram Marthi***

-  -👀 I’m interested in and working on business intelligence, machine learning, artificial intelligence, deep learning and natural language processing and its applications in various domains
+  ***👀 I’m interested in and working on business intelligence, machine learning, artificial intelligence, deep learning and natural language processing and its applications in various domains***

   -	💞️ I’m looking to collaborate on ML, DL, AI, NLP, LLMs